 Landscaping Against Brick Walls

-A challenge when you plant around brick house foundations is the fact that stone or cement can leach limestone and calcium into the surrounding soil, raising the soil pH.
+A challenge when you plant around brick-house foundations is that stone or cement can leach limestone and calcium into the surrounding soil, raising the soil pH.
 The pH test results can make a big difference in your decision about what to plant near brick.

 Plants for Brick Homes

 So your first task in choosing plants for brick homes is eliminating those that prefer a low soil pH.
 Acid-loving garden plants include garden favorites like: